Sangeeth7/ChurnPrediction/README.md

 # ChurnPrediction

-This Project is Aimed to predict Customers who will churn
+This Project is Aimed to predict Customers who will churn from a telecom company.